CDAT/cdat.github.io/uvcdat-site/documentation/vcs/vcs-5.md

         <p>Postscript output is another form of vector graphics.
 It is larger than its
         CGM output counter part, because it is stored out in ASCII format.</p>

-        <p>There are two modes for saving a postscript file: `Append' (a) mode appends
+        <p>There are two modes for saving a postscript file: 'Append' (a) mode appends
-        postscript output to an existing postscript file; and `Replace' (r) mode overwrites an existing postscript file with new postscript output.
+        postscript output to an existing postscript file; and 'Replace' (r) mode overwrites an existing postscript file with new postscript output.
 The default mode is to overwrite an existing postscript file (i.e. mode (r)).</p>
       </td>